tiagosoa/lei-24-s2-1dgh-g073/docs/sprint3/us029/01.requirements-engineering/Readme.md

 ### 1.7 Other Relevant Remarks

-* The task might have to be in "Done" status.
+* The task has to be in "Planned" status.